 Keep in mind that when working with DNS and SSL configuration you probably will run into some caching related issues.
 I usually use DNS Propagation Checker to see if changes have already been applied.
 Still, some of the settings could be cached locally on your computer.
 On macOS running these commands could help:

-If not then you could check if it works on different browsers or your mobile device.
+If it still does not work then you could check if it works on different browsers or your mobile device.
 Rule of the thumb, if it should work but it still doesn’t I just leave it for a couple of hours and then check again ¯\(ツ)/¯.

 There’s also Let’s Encrypt you can use to setup free SSL.
 So far Cloudflare has always been good enough for what I needed.